BenK03/Policy-Based-Link-State-Routing/README.md

 # 🧑🏻‍💻 RouteToGateway

 RouteToGateway is a Java program that reads a directed weighted graph from standard input and generates forwarding tables for all non-gateway routers.
-The program computes the least-cost valid routes to each gateway while enforcing the Security Agent (`SA`) routing policy required in the assignment.
+The program computes the least-cost valid routes to each gateway while enforcing a Security Agent (`SA`) routing policy.

-# 🧑‍🔧 Architecture Overview
+## 🧑‍🔧 Architecture Overview

 - Java program reads:
   - number of routers